rnietoe/Training/docs/AWS/03-Network.md

 DHCP (Dynamic Host Configuration Protocol) will be used to provide dynamic addresses where required within the VPC

+[Traffic Mirroring](https://docs.aws.amazon.com/vpc/latest/mirroring/what-is-traffic-mirroring.html) copies network traffic from an ENI and sends it wherever you want it to go

 * **`AWS VPC`** (Virtual Private Cloud) is like a logical datacenter in AWS.
 A VPC is an isolated portion of the AWS cloud dedicated to a single AWS account where you can launch AWS resources.
 You define a VPC’s IP address space from ranges you select (10.0.0.0/16).
 * **Subnets** are segments of a VPC’s IP address range where you can place groups of isolated resources (10.0.1.0/24).